 Paramedics deal with life and death every day.
 That's why we run a system designed to best maintain community safety while considering the cost to the taxpayers.
 The full implementation of our divisional model addresses the growing health care needs of the Peel community, while ensuring system sustainability and improving efficiency.

-Starting in January 2019, we will be fully transitioning to our divisional model.
-That means paramedics that used to report to work in Caledon will report to work at one of our four reporting stations.
-Twenty-four-hour emergency coverage for all parts of Peel, including Caledon, will be maintained just like it is today.
+In January 2019, we fully transitioned to our divisional model.
+That means paramedics that used to report to work in Caledon now report to work at one of our four reporting stations.
+Twenty-four-hour emergency coverage for all parts of Peel, including Caledon, is being maintained like before.

 Aren’t the divisional model and the deployment plan the same thing?